 Code Enforcement Officer

-Technical work investigating implementing the Town Code of Ordinances and Land Development Regulations.
+Technical work investigating and implementing the Town Code of Ordinances and Land Development Regulations.
 Work is performed under the general direction and supervision of the Director of Growth Management with minimal supervision.

 The Town provides 100% paid employee health insurance, dental insurance, long-term disability, life and accidental death insurance.
 The Town also provides 50% paid dependent health insurance, a 401a retirement plan that is fully vested after three years, paid time off, and paid holidays.
 Employees have the option of purchasing additional life insurance, short-term disability insurance, accident insurance, critical illness insurance, and vision insurance at reduced rates.